Getting Started Tutorial with Redis Enterprise Software using Docker on macOS

-You can also visit Docker Hub for instructions on getting Docker installed and working with the Redis Enterprise Pack Docker container image.
+You can also visit Docker Hub for instructions on getting Docker installed and working with the Redis Enterprise Software Docker container image.

-Step-by-Step Guide for Redis Enterprise Pack on macOS
+Step-by-Step Guide for Redis Enterprise Software on macOS

 Step 1: Run the Container

-Run the Redis Enterprise Pack Docker container by executing the following command at the Terminal window.
+Run the Redis Enterprise Software Docker container by executing the following command at the Terminal window.

-Redis Enterprise Pack utilizes a Linux based container.
+Redis Enterprise Software utilizes a Linux based container.
 Make sure that your macOS machine is running Linux containers.

 Step 2: Set Up a Cluster

-Direct your browser to https://localhost:8443/ on the host machine to see the Redis Enterprise Pack web console.
-Simply click the “Setup” button on the page to get started.
+Direct your browser to https://localhost:8443/ on the host machine to see the Redis Enterprise Software web console.
+Simply click the Setup button on the page to get started.